 The organisation that is now Reading Mencap is a small local charity that was founded in 1962 by local parents of children and adults with learning disabilities (LD) and autism.

 We have our own premises in central Reading, at 21 Alexandra Road, near the Royal Berkshire Hospital.
 This includes offices, a meeting space and a large club room and garden.

-See a snapshot of our activities in the 90-second video above (or you can watch it on our YouTube channel), or by reading on and clicking on one of the links on this page and elsewhere.
+See a snapshot of our activities in the 90-second video above, or you can watch it on our YouTube channel.

 Our centre phone line is open from 9.30am to 1.30pm, Monday to Friday, with an answering machine service at all other times.
 Tel: 0118 9662518.